chmike/securecookie/REAME.md

-# Encode and Decode secure value
+# Encode and Decode secure cookie value

 This package provides functions to encode and decode value for use as secure cookie.